pumpkinstay/DIP-ZJU/README.md

 Course projects - Digital image processing, in ZJU
 ___

-each subfolder(Proj xx..) consists of ‘code’(MATLAB files), 'pic'(original pics and results) and a report.
+each subfolder(Proj xx..) consists of ‘code’(MATLAB files and original photos), 'pic'(results) and a report.